23 Librae: Properties

-23 Librae is slightly larger than the Sun, with an estimated 107% of the Sun's mass and 125% of the Sun's radius.
-The abundance of elements other than hydrogen and helium, what astronomers term the star's metallicity, is higher than in the Sun.
+23 Librae is slightly larger than the Sun, with an estimated 112% of the Sun's mass and 125% of the Sun's radius.
+It is a metal-rich star with an abundance of elements heavier than helium, its iron content being 70% greater than the solar amount.
 It appears to be rotating slowly, with the projected rotational velocity of 2.2 km∙s−1 giving a lower bound to the actual azimuthal velocity along the equator.